Hairun-nisha/Min-Care/README.md

 ## Overview
-MindCare is a **frontend website** developed to provide comprehensive mental health resources and support.
+MinCare is a **frontend website** developed to provide comprehensive mental health resources and support.
 Built using HTML, CSS, and JavaScript, it offers users tools for self-assessment, access to professional services, and emergency support.
 This platform responds to the growing demand for accessible online mental health services and aims to improve psychological well-being through interactive features, educational content, and real-time support.

 ## Key Features
 1. **Responsive Navigation Bar**: Designed to work seamlessly across desktops, tablets, and mobile devices.